rakeshbangla41/web_scraping/README.md

 In this project, I have scraped data from two websites:
 1) IMDB - Top 250 Movies
 2) Amazon - HP Laptop 15s Reviews

+I have uploaded the Python Notebooks (.ipynb files)